Helping Grow Dallas' Premier Nature Destination

 The Dallas Arboretum is hailed as one of the top arboretums in the world and hosted more than 979,000 visitors in 2018.
 Their expansive growth and bold plans for the future required the Arboretum to seek out The Old State to help plan, design and build a new website for them in 2014.
 That led to a great partnership and bigger, bolder projects.

 After the initial launch of the new website, the Dallas Arboretum approached The Old State about an exciting new project on the horizon...and it was BIG.
 Construction was underway on the Rory Meyers Children's Adventure Garden, an incredible new attraction that featured 17 indoor and outdoor galleries where children could learn and interact with nature.

-The leadership at the Dallas Arboretum wanted to include an aspect of interactive technology to the garden, and needed help to get 120 touchscreens fabricated and installed in the new Children's Garden before it launched - a window of only a few months.
-In addition, each screen needed to have interactive educational games planned, designed, coded and installed on the touchscreens.
+The leadership at the Dallas Arboretum wanted to include an aspect of interactive marketing technology to the garden, and needed help to get 120 touchscreens fabricated and installed in the new Children's Garden before it launched - a window of only a few months.
+In addition, each screen needed to have interactive technology activities planned, designed, coded and installed on the touchscreens.

 The Old State executed an aggressive plan from concept to installation.